tintin-1929/pocketnet_node_utils/README.md

 # pocketnet_node_utils
 Collection of utilities for anyone running a Pocketnet Node.
 Written in Python 3.9

-bhammer.py - Auto ban script for Pocketnet Nodes pcspy.py - Returns all stake rewards from a given day
+bhammer.py - Auto ban script for Pocketnet Nodes</br>
+pcspy.py - Returns all stake rewards from a given day